 Abstract

-The standard date and time classes prior to Java SE 8 are poor.
+“The standard date and time classes prior to Java SE 8 are poor.
 By tackling this problem head-on, Joda-Time has become the de facto standard date and time library for Java.
-The design allows for multiple calendar systems, while still providing a simple API.
+The design allows for multiple calendar systems, while still providing a simple API” [2].
 In this project we plan to test the modules in Joda-Time using software testing and quality assurance techniques and study the relationship between code coverage and effectiveness of test suite.

 SUT Information: